Thursday, 28 June 2018

 Laravel's built-in features, such as password hashing and session management, enhance the security of your web applications.

-After installing Authentication package we will have auth facade methods available.
+After installing the authentication package, we will have auth facade methods available.

-Following are the list of useful authentication module methods.
+Following is the list of useful authentication module methods.

 Auth::logout();